quasibyte/ibkr-releases/README.md

 # IB Gateway

-This repo hosts historical version of IB Gateway.
+This repo hosts historical version of IB releases.